 Fundamental to our music teaching is singing, which happens in all their class lessons.
 Kodaly principles are regularly used during these class lessons.

-In year 3 and 4 all the children learn the recorder as part of the curriculum.
+In year 3 all the children learn the recorder as part of the curriculum.
 This enables them all to learn to read music.
 Very soon they are able to play real pieces of music, which gives them a great sense of satisfaction.

 In year 4 all the children have a weekly string lesson as a class.
 They choose to play violin, viola, ’cello or double bass and before the end of the year they are able to play together as a small class orchestra.